SO WHY DO WE NEED RULES?

 ornamentation in accordance with the chord changes within a given tune.

-they are prepared to do in their key.
-Otherwise they must be prepared to do
+they are singing.
+Otherwise they must be prepared do their numbers in theo

-their number in the key that appears in the RealBooks or the Warner Brothers
+the key that appears in the RealBooks or the Alfred Just Standards edition. e.

 RULES OF ETIQUETTE